MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/limit-access.md

 ms.custom:
 - admindeeplinkSPO
 - onedrive-toc
-description: "In this article, you'll learn how to allow only users in specified security groups to access OneDrive."
+description: "Learn how to allow only users in specified security groups to access OneDrive."
 ---

 # Restrict OneDrive access by security group